ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 An _array preorder_ of the descendants of a node is a sequence of all the descendants in which:

-* nodes of an array appear in array order, and
+* nodes of an array, immediately followed by their descendants appear in array order, and
 * nodes appear before their children.

 Children of an object may appear in any order, since JSON objects are unordered.